Safety and feral animals

 - Keep your campsite tidy.
 This makes it uninviting for feral pigs.

-Feral cattle and horses may be seen in many remote areas.
-Water buffaloes occur across far northern Australia, including on Cape York and far northern Queensland.
-Feral cattle, buffaloes and horses may trample campsites, injuring people and damaging equipment.
-Buffaloes have attacked and killed people in the Northern Territory and cattle have charged people.
-If you see feral cattle or buffaloes in national or conservation parks, stay well away.
-Please report any sightings of feral cattle or buffaloes near campsites to QPWS rangers.
+Feral cattle and horses may trample campsites, injuring people and damaging equipment.
+Buffalo and cattle have been known to attack people.
+If you see feral cattle or buffalo in national or conservation parks, stay well away.